48 Stories & Case Studies of Successful Bloggers

 Through Instagram advertising, sponsorships, and affiliate income I’m able to make a living wage.
 Plus since I’m traveling so much many of my major expenses have been eliminated such as rent, food, clothing, beauty products, and obviously travel!
 So with everything I also get for trade that I don’t have to directly pay for, my income would be even higher.

-Michelle Schroeder (from ) started Making Sense of Cents almost 11 years ago.
+Michelle Schroeder-Gardner (from Living on a Sailboat) started Making Sense of Cents almost 12 years ago.

 Hello!
 My name is Michelle Schroeder-Gardner, and I run Making Sense of Cents, a personal finance and lifestyle website that helps readers earn more, save more, and live more.